MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/policies-communications.md

 <a name="bkmk_SecurityUpdates"></a>

 ### Security updates
- The [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] team regularly performs the following to ensure the security of the system:
+ The Customer Engagement apps team regularly performs the following to ensure the security of the system:

 -   Scans of the service to identify possible security vulnerabilities